Changing columns

 The DEFAULT option is supported:

 - Only for row-oriented tables.
-Support for column-oriented tables is under development.

 - Only with literal values.
-Support for computed expressions is under development.

 NULL

-This column can contain NULL values (default).
+This column can contain NULL values (by default).

 NOT NULL